AmranBuilds/mindfulness-slip-log/README.md

 # mindfulness-slip-log-

 I designed this web application to track my mindfulness lapses as a part of my occupational therapy.
 The app runs entirely in your web browser.
 It does not use a database, it does not connect to any external APIs, and your data never leaves your device.
+The idea is for me to use it for a month or 3 and look at my slip patterns.

 ## Features
 * **Secure Storage:** Saves all entries directly to your phone or computer's local browser storage.